jxcore/jxcore/docs/plain/jxcore-messaging.markdown

 * {Boolean} default `true`

-When JXcore Messaging server runs in multi-threaded mode and this option is enabled, each of the log and error messages displayed to the console contains information about thread ID, from which the message comes.
+When JXM.io server runs in multi-threaded mode and this option is enabled, each of the log and error messages displayed to the console contains information about thread ID, from which the message comes.

 Example output:

 ```
-Thread#1 JXcore Messaging v0.22
+Thread#1 jxm.io v0.22
-Thread#0 JXcore Messaging v0.22
+Thread#0 jxm.io v0.22
 Thread#1 HTTP  -> http://192.168.1.11:8000/test
 Thread#0 HTTP  -> http://192.168.1.11:8000/test
 ```